-- When registering you will choose your child’s activities for the entire year.
-(We will no longer program two separate semesters of classes.
-You will not have to choose new activities for a 2nd Semester.)
+When registering you will choose your child’s activities for the entire year.

-- Classes will be filled on a 1st come - 1st served basis.
+Classes will be filled on a first-come, first-served basis.

-- We recommend that 1st and 2nd graders have one (1) structured activity each day and one (1) unstructured activity in Yard or Free Imaginative Play or Fun & Games
+We recommend that 1st and 2nd graders have one structured activity each day and one unstructured activity in Yard or Imaginative Play.

-- Requests to add a day must be submitted on a day change form with a $15 change fee by the 15th of the month and will go into effect by the 1st of the following month.
+Requests to add a permanent day must be submitted on a Change Form with a $15 change fee by the 15th of the month and will go into effect by the first of the following month.